droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 # O2.
 Arrigal’s Insight
 One day before the dinner is scheduled to take place, if the players rescued Arabelle in [[Arc E - The Missing Vistana]], Arrigal of <span class="citation">N9.
 Vistani Camp (p.
 119)</span> finds the players at or shortly after nightfall.
 (If the players spend the night away from Vallaki, Arrigal instead finds them as they pass through or around Vallaki when traveling to Castle Ravenloft the following day.)

-Upon encountering the party, Arrigal—recognizable, though wearing a heavy cloak and hood to disguise his features from onlookers—"accidentally" bumps into one of the players, preferring a target with a higher passive Wisdom (Perception) score.
-A player with a passive Wisdom (Perception) score of 14 or greater notices the sensation of something slipping into their pocket during the brief moment of contact.
+Upon encountering the party, Arrigal—recognizable, though wearing a heavy cloak and hood to disguise his features from onlookers—"accidentally" bumps into one of the players, preferring a target with a higher Perception score.
+A player a player who succeeds on DC 25 Perception check to Sense Motive notices the sensation of something slipping into their pocket during the brief moment of contact.

 Without acknowledging their familiarity, Arrigal then snarls at the player to “watch where they’re going" before swiftly departing.
 Determined to avoid Strahd’s wrath for his betrayal, Arrigal makes every effort to dismiss the players if they attempt to follow him or otherwise interact with him further.